-Speaking of botanicals that get us relaxed, calm, and ready for bed, we know a whole-plant hemp extract that is right for the night.
+Speaking of botanicals that get us relaxed, calm, and ready for bed, we know a full-spectrum hemp extract that is right for the night.
 Our Charlotte’s Web extracts, available in oils and capsules, fit into any sleep routine.
 BASE-jumper and Charlotte’s Web fan Steph Davis takes our hemp oils “right before bed every night because it helps me find a sense of calm.”
 If Charlotte’s Web isn’t part of your daily or nightly routine yet, don’t miss our post on how to get started.

 3. Nutrition day and night

 Eating for sleep?
 It’s not something we stop to think about but what we eat during the day will affect our sleep at night.
 Building meals around lean, clean proteins, organic vegetables, and healthy fats provide building blocks needed for your body to sustain energy, repair tissue, and optimize hormone flow around the clock.